Lead Faculty: Linda McAllister, PhD

 Our mission is to provide sociology students with the theory and methods required to transfer and succeed at a four year university or college, or to begin working in a sociology-related job.

-What can I do with a sociology degree?
-The BCC “sociology” program provides marketable social science job skills, and prepares sociology majors to transfer to universities and 4-year colleges.
+The BCC sociology program provides marketable social science job skills, and prepares sociology majors to transfer to universities and 4-year colleges.
 Students get marketable social science skills by:

-- learning how to conduct ethnographic interview research on individuals and small groups;
+- learning how to conduct ethnographic interviews;

 - doing service-learning projects;